The September/October 2016 edition of The Arcadian newsletter was recently distributed. In case you missed it, you can read it here.

-You probably received a copy of the July/August edition of The Arcadian newsletter.
-In case you missed it, you can read it here:
+The July/August 2016 edition edition of The Arcadian newsletter was recently distributed.
+In case you missed it, you can read it here.

-August 30 is the deadline for submitting items for the September/October issue.
-If you would like to submit items for publication in The Arcadian, please send them to: Betty Mayes, 3209 Berkshire Rd., Baltimore, MD 21214, or e-mail email@example.com.
+If you would like to submit items for publication in The Arcadian, August 25th is the deadline for submitting items for the Septmeber/October issue.
+Please send them to: Betty Mayes, 3209 Berkshire Rd., Baltimore, MD 21214, or e-mail email@example.com.

-The Paul Preziosi Scholarship is worth $200 toward tuition, books, or supplies.
+The Arcadia Improvement Association’s Paul Preziosi Scholarship is worth $200 toward tuition, books, or supplies.

 - Must be a resident of Arcadia